seabbs/getTBinR/README.md

 downloads](http://cranlogs.r-pkg.org/badges/grand-total/getTBinR?color=ff69b4)](https://cran.r-project.org/package=getTBinR)

-Quickly and easily import analysis ready Tuberculosis (TB) burden data, from the World Health Organisation (WHO), into R. The aim of `getTBinR` is to allow researchers, and other interested individuals, to quickly and easily gain access to a detailed TB data set and to start using it to derive key insights.
+Quickly and easily import analysis ready Tuberculosis (TB) burden data, from the World Health Organization (WHO), into R. The aim of `getTBinR` is to allow researchers, and other interested individuals, to quickly and easily gain access to a detailed TB data set and to start using it to derive key insights.
 It provides a consistent set of tools that can